10 Day Aussie Camino Women's Trek

 The Aussie Camino is a walk based on the life of St Mary Mackillop, Australia’s first and only saint.
 It starts in Portland, Victoria and finishes in Penola, South Australia, taking in incredible views and rugged scenery across a highly varied walk full of highlights.

-This is a last minute adventure opportunity with special 2021 pricing.
 The popularity of this walk is growing, fast, and this is a great time to walk the trail while in its infancy.

 Even better, the group will be fully accompanied by a bus, driver and guide so you can skip certain sections if needed.
 The driver will be responsible for moving all baggage each day – no big packs! – and our experienced, accredited Aussie Camino expert guide will be with you every step of the way.